 PS: If you make my vegan Polish sweet cheese rolls, don’t forget to tag me on Instagram as @lazycatkitchen and use the #lazycatkitchen hashtag.
 I love seeing your takes on my recipes!

 Place all the liquids at the bottom of your blender.
 If using sugar instead of maple syrup dissolve it in 80 ml / 1/3 cup plant milk first.
 If using maple syrup, you may need to add an extra 1-2 tbsp plant milk to loosen the cream.

 Blend in drained and rinsed cashews until the mixture is silky smooth.
 As opposed to other cashew creams I made on here, this mixture needs to be fairly loose as this allows for some of the moisture to evaporate during baking and prevents the filling from drying out too much.

 Mix the flour, salt, instant yeast and sugar in a large mixing bowl.

-Pour in lukewarm plant milk and vanilla extract.
+Pour in lukewarm plant milk.
 If using maple syrup instead of sugar, adjust the amount of plant milk accordingly.
 Bring all the ingredients together with a wooden spoon.